 Throughout my pregnancy, I almost managed to escape advice and tips and did only what I wanted to (with the support of the father obviously).
 That's how we ended up in Laos, the poorest country in Asia, during the monsoon season, kayaking on the furious Mekong, or pedaling in the mud, when I was five months pregnant!
 When holidays got over and I got back to work, one of my colleagues almost forbade me to take the stairs, 'given my condition', which obviously made me laugh.

 So, I got a dream pregnancy.
-Just a few severe cramps, a small sciatic nerve that got stuck for three weeks at the end of the fifth month, my asshole who tried to get away in the eighth month (hemorrhoids man I tell you...), and my sphincters which once failed me for 24 hours (it's scary)!
+A part from a horrible first trimester.
+And a part a few severe cramps, a small sciatic nerve that got stuck for three weeks at the end of the fifth month, my asshole who tried to get away in the eighth month (hemorrhoids man I tell you...), and my sphincters which once failed me for 24 hours (it's scary)!